-Julián Herbert (Acapulco, Mexico, 1971) is the author of five books of poems, the novels Un mundo infiel and Tomb Song, the fictionalized historical work La casa del dolor ajeno, the short story collections Cocaína (manual del usuario) and Tráiganme la cabeza de Quentin Tarantino, the genreless collection of texts, Ahora imagino cosas, and other books.
-He has worked as a screenwriter, and is an advisor to the Seminario Amparán de Literatura.
-He has won the Gilberto Owen National Literature Prize, the Presea Manuel Acuña award, the Juan José Arreola National Short Story Prize, the Agustín Yáñez National Short Story Prize, the Jaén Novel Prize and the Elena Poniatowska Ibero-American Novel Prize.
+Julián Herbert is the author of the books of poems El nombre de esta casa, La resistencia, Kubla Khan, Pastilla camaleón and Álbum Iscariote; the novels Un mundo infiel and Canción de tumba; the novelised historical chronicle La casa del dolor ajeno; the books of short stories Cocaína (manual del usuario) and Tráiganme la cabeza de Quentin Tarantino; and the book of chronicles Ahora imagino cosas, among other works.
+He has won the Gilberto Owen National Literature Prize, the Juan José Arreola National Short Story Prize, the Agustín Yáñez National Short Story Prize, the Jaén Novel Prize, the Elena Poniatowska Ibero-American Novel Prize, the MacGinnis Ritchie Award, the Bouchard Foundation Scholarship and the Ramón López Velarde National Poetry Prize.
 Some of his books have been translated into English, French, Portuguese, Italian, German and Turkish.
-He is a member of the National Network of Artists and is the vocalist of the folk rock group, Los Tigres de Borges.
+He writes for audiovisual media, is a member of the Sistema Nacional de Creadores de Arte and is the vocalist of Los Tigres de Borges.